gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 : A question number with numbers and letters such as 17A

 **Read Question**
-: Everything the quizmaster reads from the *Quiz Question*
+: everything the quizmaster reads from the *quiz question*

 **Answer**
 : Everything the quizzer says while answering a question after being recognized by the quizmaster until their answer duration has elapsed or being called correct or incorrect

 **Response**
-: A synonym for *Answer*
+: a synonym for *answer*

 ## Questions